anupamkumar/subtitler/README.md

 > [!WARNING]
 > **A note on Windows 11 execution:**
 > If you run into an error about numpy, like the one shown in the screenshot below, be aware that it's not an issue with this package.
-It's an issue with `pybind11` and `whisper` on Windows-11.
+It's an issue with `whisper` and it's upstream dependencies on Windows-11.
 > ![win11error](doc/img/win11error.png)